rasulkireev/gpw/content/articles/sponsorware.md

 I don't have a huge following my work, but I hope this post will spread.
 I think that this way of working is very healthy for the developer and for the community alike.
 I really hope this picks up.

 Thanks for reading, have a wonderful day!

+You can reply on [Twitter](https://twitter.com/rasulkireev/status/1295740529012092929).
+Your reply will be displayed here, also, thanks to the [webentions](https://indieweb.org/webmention).